Once your SMSF has been established and you have insurance in place, you can roll over your existing superannuation balance into your Macquarie CMA.

 You should seek professional advice about the appropriateness of your insurance before closing any superannuation fund.

-If you plan to roll over the entire balance, Six Park will provide you with a pre-filled rollover form, with all your SMSF’s details.
+If you plan to roll over the entire balance, Six Park can provide you with a pre-filled rollover form, with all your SMSF’s details.
 All you need to do is enter your existing fund’s details, get a certified copy of your driver’s licence or passport and send it in to your fund.
 Money will either be deposited directly into your Macquarie CMA or you will receive a cheque in the mail, which you can deposit into your Macquarie CMA.

 Some people prefer to partially roll over their balance and keep a portion in their current superfund.
 The main reason for this is to keep their insurance in place rather than taking out a separate policy.
 You must ensure the balance is adequate enough to cover your insurance premiums.

 To partially roll over, you will need to download a rollover form from your existing fund’s website, fill it in and post it, along with a certified copy of your driver’s licence or passport.

 The next step is to direct your employer contributions to your SMSF.
 Your employer may have a form that you need to complete and return.
 You will need to provide your employer with:

 Six Park’s proprietary risk assessment collects vital information about your risk appetite, risk capacity and investment horizon.
 Based on this information, Six Park will recommend an investment strategy for the funds you are looking to invest with us.

 Once your funds have cleared your Macquarie CMA and you have told us how much you want to invest with Six Park, we will establish your diversified portfolio.
 You may also wish to invest outside of the Six Park platform.
 Please review the investment strategy before investing.

 When you die, your superannuation balance and any insurance benefits are not automatically covered by your will.
 Your will only ever becomes relevant for your super benefit if the trustee of your fund pays the benefit to your estate.